keplerproject/wsapi/doc/us/manual.md

 Finally there is *wsapi.util*, which provides URI encoding/decoding functions.

+## WSAPI frameworks

-These facilities make it easier to write applications, but still are very basic.
+The facilities above make it easier to write applications, but still are very basic.
-So there are also frameworks built on top of this foundation.
-Examples would be [Orbit](http://orbit.luaforge.net), which adds niceties as dispatch based on pattern matching over the PATH\_INFO, easy serving of static content, easy access to databases, and easy page caching, and SAPI, included in the WSAPI package as the *wsapi.sapi* application, for running [CGILua](http://www.keplerproject.org/cgilua/) scripts and Lua pages.
+For more advanced web programming there are also frameworks built on top of WSAPI.
+Examples would be **[Orbit](http://orbit.luaforge.net)**, which adds niceties as dispatch based on pattern matching over the PATH\_INFO, easy serving of static content, easy access to databases, and easy page caching, and **SAPI**, included in the WSAPI package as the *wsapi.sapi* application, for running **[CGILua](http://www.keplerproject.org/cgilua/)** scripts and Lua pages.